CarterTheMan/School-Management-System/README.md

 - Admin (future plans)

 Stack:
-- MySQL server
+- MySQL Server
-- Springboot backend
+- Springboot Backend
-- React frontend
+- React Frontend

 Steps to run:
 1. Run the create.sql script in the "SQL Server" directory so to set up an initial DB.